asyncapi/community/BOUNTY_PROGRAM.md

 ## Bounty Issue's Reclassification

-Upon request of the AsyncAPI Maintainer who is responsible for the resolution of the given Bounty Issue from the AsyncAPI's side in the Bounty Issue's comments in the process of resolution, the Complexity Level of the Bounty Issue can be reclassified in any direction (both lowered to `Medium` and heightened to `Advanced`,) with corresponding changes to the Bounty Issue's Timeline.
+Upon request of the AsyncAPI Maintainer who is responsible for the resolution of the given Bounty Issue from the AsyncAPI's side in the Bounty Issue's comments in the process of resolution, the Complexity Level of the Bounty Issue can be reclassified in any direction (both lowered to `Medium` and heightened to `Advanced`,) with corresponding changes to the Bounty Issue's Timeline in case of a need.

 ## Bounty Issue's Completion